HomeEnterprise ITStorageHigh on server memory chips demand, Samsung Electronics’ Q4 profit swells 52% to $11.5 billion

 Preferred Source of Google

-Riding high on solid demand for server memory chips and higher margins in chip contract manufacturing, Electronics’ fourth-quarterly operating profit swelled 52% on-year to its highest for the quarter in four years.
+Riding high on solid demand for server memory chips and higher margins in chip contract manufacturing, Samsung Electronics’ fourth-quarterly operating profit swelled 52% on-year to its highest for the quarter in four years.

-According to the company estimates, October-December profit at 13.8 trillion won ($11.5 billion), which would be the tech giant’s highest fourth-quarter operating profit since Q4 2017.
+According to the company estimates, October-December profit at 13.8 trillion won ($11.5 billion), which would be the giant’s highest fourth-quarter operating profit since Q4 2017.

 The result missed a Refinitiv SmartEstimate of 15.2 trillion won, which analysts attributed to items such as employees’ bonuses, marketing costs for its mobile business, and ramp-up costs for new display panels being included in the quarter.